teresa-m/training-material/topics/ecology/tutorials/NEAL_tutorial/tutorial.md

 >
 >  ![Shutdown example](./images/history_status.png "Shutdown example")
 >
-> 2. Click on the red square in the manage interactive tool panel.
+> 2. Click on the red square in the "launch and manage interactive tools" panel.
 >
 >  ![Shutdown example 2](./images/manage_IT.png "Shutdown example 2")
 >